ethan4984/pastoral/misc/on_real_hardware.md

 # pastoral running on real hardware

-This test was conducted on the following machine
+This test was conducted on an x201 thinkpad:
-- <TODO: insert specs>

-As we can see, it worked flawlessly:

 ![alt text](/misc/images/on_real_hardware.jpg)